Faith For U Today

 Men and Women of the Bible: Lives Shaped by God’s Truth

-The Bible is filled with men and women whose lives were shaped by their understanding of God—some walked in faith, others wrestled with doubt, but all played a part in His greater plan.
-Through these articles, you’ll explore figures like Abraham and Sarah, David and Esther, Paul and Mary, seeing how their stories reveal God’s character, promises, and redemptive work.
-Biblical theology helps us connect their experiences to our own, showing that the same God who guided them is still at work in our lives today.
+The Bible is full of people whose lives were shaped by their view of God—some strong in faith, others full of doubt, yet all part of His plan.
+In these stories of Abraham, Sarah, David, Esther, Paul, and Mary, we see God’s character, promises, and redemption unfold.
+Biblical theology connects their journeys to ours, reminding us that the same God who guided them is still at work in our lives today.

 The Story of Redemption: God’s Plan from Beginning to End

-The Bible isn’t a collection of random stories—it’s one grand narrative of God’s plan to redeem His people.
-Through these articles, you’ll see how biblical theology connects every part of Scripture, from creation to the cross to the coming new creation.
-You’ll discover how sin broke the world, how God’s promises pointed to a Savior, and how Jesus’ life, death, and resurrection fulfilled God’s plan of redemption.
-This is more than history—it’s the story that changes everything, including your own life.
+The Bible isn’t a set of random stories—it’s one sweeping story of God redeeming His people.
+From creation to the cross to the new creation, every part connects.
+You’ll see how sin broke the world, how God’s promises pointed to a Savior, and how Jesus fulfilled it all.
+This isn’t just history—it’s the story that changes your life.

 Systematic Theology